Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The new shipmaster’s first and second decisions were popular ones, it seemed.
 Bruuk especially wasn’t gonna complain, since one of the pizzas he ordered was an extra-large Hungry Keeda Meat Lover’s special from the station’s famous *Pizza Pirates.*

 Starting tomorrow, now that everything was ready, would be the job.
 They had to earn their keep after all.
 But Bruuk, honestly, was looking forward to it.
-Not the reaction he’d have expected from himself - up until today, he’d been dreading a sudden meltdown, a head full of flashbacks and trauma, or some lingering House Henen programming - but...no.
-Nothing.
+Not the reaction he’d have expected from himself - up until today, he’d been dreading a sudden meltdown, a head full of flashbacks and trauma, or some lingering House Henen programming - but... no. Nothing.
 Just gladness that he had a place, friends, and good work to do.

 And pizza, of course.